Bayes estimates of Markov trends in possibly cointegrated series: an application to US consumption and income

-Stylized facts show that average growth rates of U.S. per capita consumption and income differ in recession and expansion periods.
-Because a linear combination of such series does not have to be a constant mean process, standard cointegration analysis between the variables to examine the permanent income hypothesis may not be valid.
-To model the changing growth rates in both series, we introduce a multivariate Markov trend model that accounts for different growth rates in consumption and income during expansions and recessions and across variables within both regimes.
-The deviations from the multivariate Markov trend are modeled by a vector autoregression (VAR) model.
+Stylized facts show that average growth rates of US per capita consumption and income differ in recession and expansion periods.
+Since a linear combination of such series does not have to be a constant mean process, standard cointegration analysis between the variables to examine the permanent income hypothesis may not be valid.
+To model the changing growth rates in both series, we introduce a multivariate Markov trend model, which accounts for different growth rates in consumption and income during expansions and recessions and across variables within both regimes.
+The deviations from the multivariate Markov trend are modeled by a vector autoregressive model.
 Bayes estimates of this model are obtained using Markov chain Monte Carlo methods.
-The empirical results suggest the existence of a cointegration relation between U.S. per capita disposable income and consumption, after correction for a multivariate Markov trend.
-This result is also obtained when per capita investment is added to the VAR.
+The empirical results suggest the existence of a cointegration relation between US per capita disposable income and consumption, after correction for a multivariate Markov trend.
+This results is also obtained when per capita investment is added to the vector autoregression.

 |Keywords||Cointegration, MCMC, Multivariate Markov trend, Permanent income hypothesis|